LAV 6

-The LAV 6, sometimes written as LAV 6.0 or LAV VI, is the fourth generation of LAV, and is based on the LAV III.
-The first vehicles were delivered in 2013 and after testing entered service in 2016.
+The LAV 6, sometimes written as LAV 6.0 or LAV VI, is the fourth generation of the Light Armoured Vehicle (LAV) family of armored personnel carriers, and is based on the LAV III.
+The first LAV 6s were delivered in 2013 and entered service in 2016 following a period of testing.
 The Canadian Army plans to replace its entire LAV fleet of various LAV II and LAV III variants with the LAV 6.
 The vehicle is being acquired in two main variants: a fighting vehicle equipped with the 25mm cannon seen on the LAV II and LAV III, and a support variant labelled the Armoured Combat Support Vehicle (ACSV).

 History

 In July 2009, the Canadian Department of National Defence announced that $5 billion would be spent to enhance, replace and repair the Army's armoured vehicles.
 Part of the spending would be used to replace and repair damaged LAV III's due to wear and tear from operations in Afghanistan.
 As many as one third of the Army's light armoured vehicles were out of service.
-The LAV III's will be upgraded with improved protection and automotive components.
-The Canadian Armed Forces has lost over 34 vehicles and 359 were damaged during the mission in Afghanistan.
-The Canadian Army has lost 13 LAVs and more than 159 were damaged by roadside bombs or enemy fire.
-Of the $5 billion announced, approximately 20% of it will be used to upgrade LAV III models.
-The upgrade will extend the LAV III life span to 2035.
-The remaining $4 billion is to be spent on a "new family of land combat vehicles".
-The Department of National Defence considered the purchase of vehicles meant to accompany the Leopard 2 and to sustain the LAV III into combat.
+The LAV III's would be upgraded with improved protection and automotive components.

+The Canadian Armed Forces lost over 34 vehicles and 359 were damaged during the mission in Afghanistan.
+The Canadian Army lost 13 LAVs and more than 159 were damaged by roadside bombs or enemy fire.
+Of the $5 billion announced, approximately 20% of it was intended to be used to upgrade LAV III models.
+The upgrade extended the LAV III life span to 2035.
+The remaining $4 billion was to be spent on a "new family of land combat vehicles".

+The Department of National Defence considered the purchase of a Close Combat Vehicle, meant to accompany the Leopard 2 and to support the LAV III in combat.
 The CV90, the Puma (IFV) and the Véhicule blindé de combat d'infanterie were the most likely candidates for the role.
-A contract of 108 with an option for up to 30 more was considered, but a combination of budget cuts and upgrades to the existing fleet of LAV IIIs have led the Canadian Army to cancel its order for 108 CV90s.
+A contract of 108 with an option for up to 30 more was considered.
+The success of the upgrade program and budget pressures led to the cancellation of the Close Combat Vehicle replacement program.